codeigniter4/settings/README.md

 This will also migrate all other packages.
 If you don't want to do that you can copy the file from `vendor/codeigniter4/settings/src/Database/Migrations/2021-07-04-041948_CreateSettingsTable.php` into `app/Database/Migrations`, and migrate without the `--all` flag.

+## dot Notation

+This library uses what we call "dot notation" to specify the class name and the property name to use.
+These are joined by a dot, hence the name.

+If you have a class named `App`, and the property you are wanting to use is `siteName`, then the key would be `App.siteName`.

 ## Usage